Cultural Precarities: Reading Independent Art Collectives and Cultural Networks in Asia

 You must apply for participation in the ISGS using the online application form.

-Application forms sent in after the deadline (1 July 2020) will not be considered for selection.
+Application forms sent in after the deadline (10 August 2020, extended deadline) will not be considered for selection.

 Prospective candidates are requested to submit the following documents: